AdamBurysek/AdamBurysek/README.md

 - 👯 I’m looking for interesting projects in Frontend Development (prefering React / Next.js)
 - 🌱 I’m currently learning Swift, TailwindCSS
 - 💬 Ask me about anything
+- 🤔 What came first: the program or the computer?

 ### Tech Stack
 - **Graphics**: Figma, Procreate